Logo

 • Gender: females are more likely to develop IBS than males.

-How is irritable bowel syndrome (IBS) diagnosed in Singapore?
+How is Irritable Bowel Syndrome (IBS) diagnosed in Singapore?

 There is no definitive test used to diagnose IBS.
 Therefore, irritable bowel syndrome is diagnosed using the Rome IV criteria – individuals must experience recurrent abdominal pain at least once a week in the last three months accompanied by two or more of the following: